Amsterdam Science Now

 In cooperation with the Faculty of Science

-The eight issue Amsterdam Science will be presented in the second session of Amsterdam Science Now.
+The second session of Amsterdam Science Now will give the floor to three contributors to the eighth issue of Amsterdam Science magazine.
 Three contributors to this issue will give you a taste of what they have been working on and why it makes them tick.

 This second Amsterdam Science Now edition will focus on three fascinating research projects.